CBR0MS/senticnet-JSON/README.md

 ```
 python convert_senticnet_json.py
 ```
+This produces a single file with one line of minified JSON, `senticnet5.json`.
 If you'd like to output pretty printed JSON, run:
 ```
 python convert_senticnet_json.py -p
 ```
+This produces the same file, but with 1,500,002 lines of JSON in a readable form.
 ### Deleting Values from Senticnet

 The senticnet5 python dictionary has quite a few entries for each word or phrase in the list.
 As of SenticNet5, each word looks like this: